qutip/HierarchicalEOM.jl/docs/src/bosonic_bath.md

 ```julia
 bath = BosonBath(Vs, η, γ)
 ```
+!!! warning "Warning"
+    Here, the length of `η` and `γ` should be the same.

 ### Construct BosonBath (with real and imaginary parts are separated)
 When ``\gamma_i \neq \gamma_i^*``, a closed form for the HEOM can be obtained by further decomposing ``C(t_1, t_2)`` into its real (R) and imaginary (I) parts as